 The raw data also shows a number of possible archaeological features.
 The linear features that were interpreted as ditches or post-hole alignments on the aerial photographs are visible in the electrical resistivity data (labelled (a), (b) and (c) on Fig. 2b respectively).
-It is fortunate that the features which give rise to these anomalies are sufficiently large or represent a sufficient resistivity contrast.
-Normally, small ditches and post-hole alignments do not exhibit a sufficiently large anomaly to be detected with a 1-m Wenner array.
-In particular, linear feature (a) shown on Fig. 2 has been subsequently excavated and shown to represent a ditch 0.9 m deep and 2.3 m wide that was filled with sandy silts that had accumulated gradually (Gates & O'Brien 1988).
+It is fortunate that the features which gives rise to these anomalies are sufficiently large or represent a sufficient resistivity contrast.
+Normally small ditches and post-hole alignments do not exhibit a sufficiently large anomaly to be detected with a 1 m wenner array.
+In particular, linear feature (a) shown on Fig. 2 has been subsequently excavated and shown to represent a ditch 0.9 m deep and 2.3 m wide that was filled with sandy silts that had accumulated gradually (Gates and O'Brien, 1988).
 The qualities of the other linear features indicate that they too are ditches of similar dimensions.

-There are 10 small high-resistivity anomalies which are sub-rectangular and have the characteristic 'M'-shaped response from the Wenner array.
+There are 10 small high resistivity anomalies which are sub-rectangular and have the characteristic 'M'-shaped response from the wenner array.
 These anomalies are labelled A to J on Fig. 2b.
-Each anomaly may represent the remains of buildings; however, the Wenner array signatureconfuses their representation in the raw data.
-Digital deconvolution has shown anomalies B, C, E, G, I, J to be consistent with the presence of a grubenhaus while anomalies A, D, F and H are not, as described subsequently.
-It should be noted that those anomalies that are not consistent with the presence of a grubenhaus may represent the remains of other types of structures.
+Each anomaly may represent the remains of buildings, however, the wenner array signature confuses their representation in the raw data.
+Digital deconvolution has shown anomalies B, C, E, G, I, J are consistent with the presence of a grubenhaus while anomalies A, D, F and H are not, as described subsequently.
+It should be noted that those anomalies that are not consistent with the presence of a grubenhaus may represent the remains of other types of structure.
 Locations M and N show crop-marks which are similar to those that represent grubenhäuser (Fig. 1), but for which there is no evidence in the raw apparent resistivity data.